SpenceKonde/megaTinyCore/Installation.md

 * You must update the toolchain.
 Search the .json file above for the latest version, and it will list under tools-dependencies a version of avr-gcc.
 Search the file for that and you'll wind up at a block of links.
   * Download and decompress the version for your OS.
   * You will find an 'avr' folder containing several more folders.
-    * The directory structure is verty confusing.
+    * The directory structure is very confusing.
 There are a hell of a lot of nested "avr" folders/directories.
-  * Copy this into (ardino instance which has never had board manager installations root folder)/hardware/tools - if you did this right, you'll be told that hundreds of files are different.
-Replase them all!
+  * Copy this into `(arduino instance which has never had board manager installations root folder)/hardware/tools` - if you did this right, you'll be told that hundreds of files are different.
+Replace them all!
   * **NOTE:** if you also intend to use DxCore manually installed, check that one too, and see if it specifies a later toolchain version.
 Use whichever one has higher version (Azduinio4 is higher than Azduino3)

 * If you want SerialUPFI, you need to also follow megaavr/tools/ManualPython.md.